We have been a foster family for Tri State Basset Hound Rescue for 4 years now.

-I know why we don’t get sad.
-We don’t get sad because our adoption coordinators do such a good job matching our dogs with the right family.
+“We are ok because our adoption coordinators do such a good job matching our dogs with the right family!
 The dogs are going to a family that is “right” for them & who wants them.
-I get to talk to the potential adopters ahead of time on the phone.
-We get to meet them here in our home for the adoption.
+It’s a happy time! ”

 If you are wondering what fostering entails, it depends.
 Sometimes it’s not much, most dogs just need some love & a place to sleep.
-Some dogs require some training, either house training or just with manners.
+Some dogs require some training, either housetraining or with manners.
 Our foster coordinator knows us & knows our skill level so it is never something we can’t handle.
 Other things we do as a foster family is pick up the dog, it’s usually not too far from home.
 Sometimes the dog will need a bath upon arrival.
 We usually take the dog to our vet for an examination.
-After that it’s mostly just regular pet care.
+After that usually it’s just regular pet care.
 We all help out, there’s lots of snuggles & play time & walks to be given.

 Please consider being a foster.
 Do it for the love of dogs!